 Then, make a new Zapier automation with MailChimp's New Subscriber Trigger to have Zapier watch for new contacts added to a MailChimp list.
 Then, select the Google Sheets Create Spreadsheet Row Action, pick your spreadsheet, and click the

 + icon beside each field to select the correct item from MailChimp.
-Test and turn on your Zap, and from here on out your MailChimp subscribers will be added to the spreadsheet as soon as they subscribe.
+Test your Zap, and when everything looks good, you're ready to begin using it.
+From here on out your MailChimp subscribers will be added to the spreadsheet as soon as they subscribe.

 Those same basic steps work for most of your web apps.
 Just setup some automations, and you'll always have an extra copy of your data.